-Word games to play at home (KS1)
+Word games to play at home (KS2)

 General fun games that support vocabulary

 Word Aware

 'Word Aware' is a whole school approach for developing children's vocabulary.
 Just because schools are not operating usually, does not mean you can't still develop children's vocabulary.
 And with so much happening we all need a little bit of fun, so why not kill two birds with one stone and play word games?

 Included here are lots of simple-to-play word games.
 Tweak them as you wish to adapt to your child's needs or play your own words games.
 Whatever you do, show your enjoyment of words and children will too.
 There are also some links to audiobooks.
 Audiobooks are much less effort than reading a book and helps you learn lots of words.

-Word rounds

-Choose one of the categories below.
-Take turns adding a category item.
+Word rounds Choose one of the categories below.
+Go around the circle, with each player adding a category item.